How to Get Paid for Maternity Leave in Torrance, CA

 Identifying Retaliation

-Retaliation occurs when an employer takes adverse actions against an employee for exercising their legal rights, such as taking maternity leave.
+Retaliation occurs when an employer takes adverse actions against an employee for exercising their pregnancy rights in California.
 Such actions may include:

 - Demotion: Assigning you to a lower-ranking position without valid justification.